HussainAli-Networking/Networking-2/README.md

 - Troubleshooting scenarios
 - Structured revision material

-The approach is practical and engineering-focused:
+The methodology is practical and engineering-focused:

 **Understand → Build → Verify → Break → Fix → Revise**

-By the end, a learner can design, configure, verify, and troubleshoot a routed and switched network with services and edge connectivity.

 ---

 ## Project Objective

-This repository supports a **full Networking 2 curriculum**, delivered through:
+This repository supports a **Networking 2 curriculum** delivered through:
 - Concept-based YouTube videos
 - Configuration and demo videos
-- Packet Tracer labs for every topic
+- Packet Tracer labs
-- Troubleshooting-first thinking
+- Troubleshooting-driven learning
 - Exam-oriented revision material

 **Final outcome:**
-A learner can think and operate like a junior network engineer, not just pass an exam.
+A learner can design, configure, verify, and troubleshoot a routed and switched network confidently.

 ---

 ## How Each Topic Is Handled

-Every topic in this repository follows the same rule:
+Every topic in this repository follows the same standard:

-- One concept explanation
+- Concept explanation
-- One configuration / demo
+- Configuration and demonstration
 - At least one Packet Tracer lab
 - Verification and troubleshooting steps
 - Clear learning outcomes